Secure Access Control for Your Organization

 • Implementation of MFA with various factors (tokens, biometrics, push notifications)

-• Setup of Single Sign-On for seamless access to applications
+• Setup of Single Sign-On for smooth access to applications

 • Integration with existing identity sources and applications